Masters of Arts

 Campus: Fountain Campus

-To help develop a unique philosophy of art education, students are encouraged to consider their own life experiences and connect their art and teaching practices with pedagogical theory, conceptual understanding and critical reflection.
+To help develop a unique philosophy of art education, students are encouraged to consider their own life experiences and connect their art and teaching practices with pedagogical theory, conceptual understandings and critical reflection.
 Courses model and develop socially responsible, exemplary teaching practices in and across art education contexts.

 NSCAD University’s MAAE is an approved program towards increasing teacher certification in Nova Scotia.